Digital shelf insights refer to the understanding we take from key retail metrics.

 Being aware of competitor promotions across multiple e-retailers will ensure your visibility across the digital shelf.
 Responding quickly to competitor promotions removes the risk of lost revenue and helps to solidify your brand’s position against others in the market.

-Although there are plenty of other digital shelf insights you should review periodically, these four metrics yield the highest return, helping you to achieve volume, profit and increased category growth.
+Although there are plenty of other digital shelf analytics you should review periodically, these four metrics yield the highest return, helping you to achieve volume, profit and increased category growth.

 Controlling messaging, stock, pricing and promotion is also made much easier by accurate, automated software where you can see a constant stream of real-time data, without having to worry about compiling or organising it.
 That’s why we’ve created e.fundamentals –– a digital shelf analytics growth engine.
 Book a demo with our digital shelf experts now to make reviewing digital shelf insights easier.